palantir/policy-bot/README.md

     mode: all-users|random-users|teams
 ```

-The set of requested reviewers will not include the author of the Pull Request or
+The set of requested reviewers will not include the author of the pull request or
 users who are not collaborators on the repository.

+When requesting reviews for rules that use repository permissions to select
+approvers, only users who are either direct collaborators or members of
+repository teams are eligible for review selection.
+For example, if a rule can
+be approved by any user with `admin` permission, only direct or team admins
+will be selected for review.
+Users who inherit repository `admin` permissions
+as organization owners are not selected.

 #### Automatically Requesting Reviewers Example